 It seems that there is some confusion regarding the two knives I did for Mike Neal (Pictured above – Photo by Mike Neal) – I did not forge make the ‘Forge Welded’ blades.

 The Filleting Knife (At the top in the image of both knives) is a piece of American Forge Welded steel bought unworked, and it is somewhere around 512 layers.
 I shaped the slug and put an edge on it, an amazing edge, which should hold up well.
-I used some ‘Curly Koa’ that Mike had sent for the handle.
+I used some Desert Ironwood for the handle.

-Mike sent the chopper blade to me (Lower in the image of both knives and the solo image) with some incredible pieces of wood in exchange for making him a knife.
-He wanted to know whether it was ‘Real Forge Welded steel and if I could do something with it.
+Mike sent the brisket/sashimi blade to me (Lower in the image of both knives and the solo image) with some incredible pieces of wood in exchange for making him a knife.
+He wanted to know whether it was “Real Forge Welded” steel and if I could do something with it.
 I tested it with Ferric Acid and ‘Super Blue’.
 It IS “real”, but I have no idea where it came from so I don’t know the quality of the steel.
 I re-beveled the edge and honed it to the best edge I could get (I use Japanese ‘Water Stones’ and ceramic rods).
 It took a half decent edge, but time will tell if it is made with good steel and will hold that edge.
-I also refinished the surfaces, then made the handle out of some of the Oak Mike sent me.
-You can’t see it in the picture, but it has a pattern similar to ‘Tiger Stripe Maple’ or ‘Quilted Maple’ which I’ve never seen in Oak before.
+I also refinished the surfaces, then made the handle out of some of the curly Koa Mike sent me.
+You can’t see it in the picture, but it has a pattern similar to ‘Tiger Stripe Maple’ or ‘Quilted Maple’ which I’ve never seen in Koa before.
+My wife tells me Curly Koa is quite rare and very much in demand… when you can find it!

 I had made 2 of the fillet knives already in ‘440C Stainless’ that Mike saw and decided that was what he wanted.
 Well, I really wanted to give him a ‘Nice” knife (so he’d send me more of his scraps) and wanted to do it in Forge Welded steel.
 But I could/can not afford to screw up on a piece of this stuff because it’s so expensive!
 You buy it by the inch, not foot like “regular” steel.
 The two stainless ones I previously made were a nightmare for me to do and I won’t be making any more of them (It wasn’t as bad as trying to get 4 bevels on one blade!
 I went through a lot of good steel making the Defender 01 and quite honestly, it’s selling for less than the cost of all that steel I wasted!